(last edited 8/13/18))

-When you stop, he may come right up to you.
-You comfort or reward him by rubbing his face, and allowing him to stand, to rest.
-He has hooked on to you.
-He has decided that he wants to be with you.
+Allow him to stand, to rest.
+He has learned that being with you is the good place.
+Then turn and slowly walk away and see if he will follow you.
+Offer for him to hook on to you.
+Let him decide to be with you.
 Even though there is no halter or rope on him, you have drawn him right to you, by his own free will.

 A horse that has hooked on will follow you all over the corral.
 No longer is there a need to "halter break" the horse, to make him accept the pressure of a halter and rope against his will.
 If he follows you willingly without a rope, he will follow you when he is wearing a halter and you are holding a lead rope.
 You will also be roping him in the round corral and teaching him to give to the pressure of the rope.
 When he leaves the round corral, he will be halter broke, and will have been worked on the end of the halter rope.